-Having exceeded expectations in 2017, the global economy is projected to carry forward its current momentum to generate above 3% growth rate in 2018.
-While the growth path of mature markets will remain solid in the short term, potential for much faster growth is limited and a slowdown is likely to set in later in the decade.
-As some major emerging markets are maturing themselves, they are unlikely to return to growth trends of the past.
-The good news is that qualitative growth factors – an improvement in labor force skills, digitization, and especially stronger productivity growth – may help sustain growth and provide better conditions for businesses to thrive over the next decade.
-Growth in emerging markets and developing economies as a whole is projected to strengthen to 4.5% in 2018 as activity in commodity export continues to recover amid firming prices.
+In a nutshell, growth has weakened, trade tensions remain high, and several developing economies have experienced financial stress.
+In this difficult environment, it is of paramount importance for emerging markets and developing economies to rebuild policy buffers while laying a stronger foundation for future growth by boosting human capital, promoting trade integration, and addressing the challenges associated with informality.
+The global economy is projected to moderate downwardly from 3% in 2018 to 2.9% in 2019.
+Projected moderation of investment growth in major advanced economies is expected to lead to slower trade growth, the potential for much faster growth is limited and a slowdown is setting in.
+While some major emerging markets are maturing themselves, they are unlikely to return to growth trends of the past.
+The good news is that qualitative growth factors – an improvement in labor force skills, digitization, and especially stronger productivity growth – may help provide better conditions for businesses to thrive over the next decade.
+Growth in emerging markets and developing economies as a whole is projected to strengthen to 4.2% in 2019 as activity in commodity export continues to recover amid firming prices.

-The operating environment in Sub-Sahara Africa remains challenging, with significant headwinds of currency volatility and inflationary strains amid global softening market conditions.
+The returns barely exceed its cost of capital in 2018.
+While the global property/casualty reinsurance sector suffered heavy losses in recent years, the global life reinsurance sector remained solid, with stable returns and growth rates.
+High barriers to entry, advanced risk management and underwriting capabilities are ensuring sound business conditions for the global life reinsurance industry that culminate to strong fundamentals that will help to fuel future growth.
+The operating environment in Sub-Sahara Africa remains challenging, with significant headwinds of currency volatility and inflationary strains.
 The continent’s reinsurers have been affected by slower growth, reflecting challenging economic conditions and subsequently suppressed demand for commodity goods.
-Despite this backdrop, the reinsurance market in Sub-Sahara Africa continues to offer growth potential, drawing in overseas reinsurers.
-It is projected that more global reinsurance companies will be coming into the African market.
-This will enhance competition, and the fact that major economies on the continent are turning around means established local reinsurance companies will be better placed to take advantage of the rebound.
+Despite this backdrop, the reinsurance market in Sub-Sahara Africa continues to offer growth potential.
+It is projected that more global reinsurance companies will be coming into the African market to drive the growth and enhance competition.

 Nigerian insurance market